 Fighting Diabetes with a Diet Low in Carbs:

-A new study in JAMA Internal Medicine compared group medical visits for type 2 diabetes (JAMA Internal Medicine, Nov.
+An earlier study in JAMA Internal Medicine compared group medical visits for type 2 diabetes (JAMA Internal Medicine, Nov.
 4, 2019).
 In the trial, which ran nearly a year, half the patients got standard care through group medical visits at the VA.
 At the same time, dietitians counseled the other half on a low-carbohydrate approach to weight loss.
 These patients also attended group medical visits for their standard medical care.

 What Did the Study Show?